IlhaanHasssan/tech264-IaC/Terraform/README.md

 - **Automation**: Automates the provisioning and de-provisioning of infrastructure, saving time and reducing manual work.
 - **State Management**: Keeps track of the current state of your infrastructure, so changes are automatically applied based on differences.
 - **Modularity**: Enables reusing code with modules, making configurations more manageable and scalable.
+- **Declarative**: Declare what you want, don't need to specify how to do it.
+- **Cloud Agnostic**: can deploy to any cloud platform because it uses different cloud providers.
+Each provider maintains their own plug-ins(e.g: Azure has an Azure plug-in in Terraform that will interface with the API of Azure).
+Each cloud provider maintains their own plug-ins.

 ## ***Alternatives to Terraform*** 🧟‍♀️